Are You Over Makeup Palettes, Too?

 Angela Neal, senior director of product innovation for Victoria Beckham Beauty, swears by eyeshadow sticks.
 “The wear insurance you get with a shadow stick versus a traditional powder palette is unmatched,” she says.
 Most users apply the stick directly on their eyelids and use their fingers to smudge out the shadow up toward the brow bone or clean out for a wing effect.
 One pro tip is to apply the shadow stick to your finger, then dab it onto your eyelids from there — your finger warms up to the product and helps with ease of application.

 So, have we reached peak palette?
 Not everyone agrees.
 Shab points out that the limited edition Danessa Myricks Beauty Lightwork IV Transcendence Palette and the Anastasia Beverly Hills’ Cosmos Eyeshadow Palette, have proven to be incredibly popular among her Instagram followers.
-Varney concurs that palettes still hold a place in the hearts of makeup enthusiasts who cherish the artistry and possibilities they offer, but going forward, it’s all about customization.
+Varney concurs that palettes still hold a place in the hearts of makeup enthusiasts who cherish the artistry and possibilities they offer, but going forward, it’s all about customisation.
 “Eyeshadow palettes are no longer seen as the ultimate status symbol and instead, consumers seek purposeful curation, versatility, and innovative formulas that align with their desire for a streamlined and mindful beauty routine,” she says.
 Brands like Half Magic and Colourpop allow shoppers to select their own preferred shades to make a palette that’s entirely their own.
-Credo has its own customizable palette, MOB Beauty.
-“A constant request that our stores and customer service team used to receive is that customers only wanted to purchase one individual shade from a palette,” Lim says.
-“What often happened is they would use up one shade and the rest of the colors in the palette would go to waste.”

 AdvertisementADVERTISEMENT